-Consider these three factors when deciding which salesperson to hire, especially if this is the first time you’re building a new sales team:
+Consider these three factors when deciding which salesperson to hire, especially if this is the first time you’re building a new team:

 “When starting your first RevOps team, avoid assuming that if you hire experienced salespeople, you won’t have to deal with it or that you’ll be able to figure it out on your own.
 You need to get actively involved in training, mentoring, managing, and leading for probably longer than you’d hoped.”Jason Cutter, CEO and founder of Cutter Consulting Group

-3. Optimize Cross-Functional Collaboration
+3. Optimize cross-functional collaboration

 Here are five common examples of cross-functional collaboration challenges and how to overcome them with advice from startup founders.

-“Set a specific time to collaborate with other teams and appropriately reward cross-functional project achievements.
-Make it clear that pursuing cross-functional objectives does not distract from personal growth, but rather strengthens it.”
+Thilo adds, “Make it clear that pursuing cross-functional objectives does not distract from personal growth, but rather strengthens it.”

-Challenge #2: Unclear Command Structure
+Challenge #2: Unclear command structure

 Adam Garcia, founder of The Stock Dork, recommends a straightforward solution: Define the lead roles as early as possible.

 “Nothing can undermine a project or team more efficiently than a faulty chain of command statement.
 Make a decision and put it in writing.
 It’s worth noting that this is often when egos come into action.
-If this hasn’t been fully discussed yet, it should be done as soon as possible.”Adam Garcia, founder of The Stock Dork
+If this hasn’t been fully discussed yet, it should be done as soon as possible.”

-Challenge #3: Missing Context
+Challenge #3: Missing context